ome/omero-guides/iviewer.rst

 OMERO.iviewer
 =============

-In this document, we introduce two viewers in OMERO.web, the OMERO.iviewer (the main image viewer in OMERO, a 2D viewer which can open and browse multi-t, multi-z and multi-channel images).
+In this document, we introduce
+OMERO.iviewer a 2D viewer which can
+open and browse multi-t, multi-z and multi-channel images and allow to draw and edit Regions of Interest.
+It also offers the ability to view several images and the same time and synchronize the view.

 **Description:**
 ----------------